Engineering as Marketing Theory and Practice

 Why is engineering as marketing important?

-• Generates leads: Businesses can email-gate the free tools they provide to their prospective customers.
-The addresses they collect constitute leads which can then be followed up through email marketing to generate sales.
+Businesses can email-gate the free tools they provide to their prospective customers.
+The addresses collected constitute leads that can be followed up through email marketing to generate sales.

-• Improves SEO: Free tools can help improve a company's search engine optimization efforts.
-This is because blogs, articles, and other high-authority sites are likely to contain links to these products.
+Free tools can help improve a company's search engine optimization efforts.
+This is because blogs, articles, and other high-authority sites contain links to these products.
 These backlinks ultimately drive traffic to the company's site, effectively increasing its visibility.

-• Sets developers team apart from competition: The free tools that companies offer can help showcase their innovativeness as solutions providers.
-By demonstrating the quality of their products, such businesses can establish a reputation for themselves as being better than their competitors.
+Businesses' free tools can help showcase their creativity as solutions providers.
+By showing the quality of their products, such businesses can create a reputation for themselves as being better than their competitors.

-• Helps new businesses gain traction: For new entrants to the market, a free product can be a great way to establish their presence.
-Such a product can help them attract potential customers and foster a positive relationship with them.
-Ultimately, these customers become the paying clientele that grows the company's market base.
+A free product can be a great way to create a presence.
+Such a product can help them attract potential customers and foster a positive relationship.
+These customers become paying clientele, growing the company's market base.

-• Improves customer retention: When companies provide free useful tools, it improves customer satisfaction.
+Businesses provide free tools to raise customer satisfaction.
 This can help improve their client relationships, inspiring customer loyalty.

-What are the key elements of engineering as marketing?
+What are the vital elements of engineering as marketing?

-Albeit highly effective, engineering as marketing is a highly delicate art.
-Thus, it is not enough to just do it, you have to do it right.
-Otherwise, you risk getting a negative return on your investment of time and money.
+Engineering as marketing is a highly delicate art.
+It is not enough to do it.
+You have to do it right.
+You risk getting a negative return on your investment of time and money.

 Here are some principles of marketing engineering to keep in mind as you undertake this approach:

-• Identify your customer: It is difficult to provide a solution that caters to multiple demographics, as different people have different needs.
-Rather, focus on one persona who you understand best.
-Ideally, that should be your target customer, who your tool should solve a specific problem for.
+It is hard to provide a solution that caters to multiple demographics.
+Different people have different needs.
+Focus on one persona you understand best.
+That should be your target customer.

-• Your product should generate leads: Through the tool is free, it should ask for something in return from the customer who utilizes it.
+The tool can ask for something in return from the customer who utilizes it.
 This could be contact details or asking them to sign up for a free trial.
-However, people are more likely to surrender their email addresses than their credit card information.
+People are more likely to offer their email addresses than their credit card information.
 This can help you follow up for future sales.

-• The tool should complement your core product: Though it may be hosted on a different domain, your tool should point back to your company, the creator.
-It should also be in line with your main offering so that clients can purchase your product if they desire increased functionality.
+Your tool should point back to your company, the creator.
+It should also align with your top offering so clients can purchase your product if they desire increased functionality.

 Summary

 Speaking of marketing, we have embarked on a path of public marketing.
 It's a new experience, and things are going nicely.
-If you're interested in what we're doing to get marketing in public work, check out this blog post: Marketing In Public
+If you're interested in what we're doing to get marketing in public work, check out this blog post: Crazy Marketing Strategy Goleko.com